SBU-BMI/quip_prad_cancer_detection/README.md

 ```
 <!--  <model-name> If you prefer to use the default model (in folder models_cnn), then simply run the above command without any model name.-->

-CUDA_VISIBLE_DEVICES -- set to select the GPU to use.
+CUDA_VISIBLE_DEVICES &mdash; set to select the GPU to use.

 The following example runs the cancer detection pipeline.
 It will process images in /home/user/data/svs and output the results to /home/user/data.